aoaye/blw_ireland_website/README.md

 ## Notes

 - The website is fully responsive and works on mobile devices
-- All pages are static HTML/CSS/JavaScript
-- No backend server required for basic functionality
+- Requires Node.js backend for full functionality (admin portal, API, file uploads)
-- Live stream requires RTMP server configuration
+- Data is stored in JSON files (supports Railway persistent volumes)
+- All content is managed through the admin portal

 ## Troubleshooting

 **Server won't start?**
-- Make sure Python or Node.js is installed
+- Make sure Node.js is installed: `node --version`
-- Check if port 8000 is already in use
+- Check if port 8080 is already in use
-- Try a different port: `python -m http.server 8080`

-**Pages not loading?**
-- Make sure all files are in the same directory
+- Ensure dependencies are installed: `npm install`

+**Can't login to admin?**
+- Default password is `admin`
 - Check browser console for errors (F12)
-- Ensure file names match exactly (case-sensitive on Linux/Mac)

-## Support

-For issues or questions, check the RTMP setup guide or consult your web administrator.
+- Verify admin-server.js is running

+**Images not uploading?**
+- Check that `uploads/` directory exists and is writable
+- Verify file size is under 10MB
+- Check server logs for errors

+For more help, see [SETUP_INSTRUCTIONS.md](SETUP_INSTRUCTIONS.md) or [DEPLOYMENT.md](DEPLOYMENT.md).